 Go online then select “My Voter Status” to check if your vote was counted and if not, what the issue was.

 If you know where you’ll be, you can re-register and request a special absentee ballot, and you can choose if you want your ballot mailed, faxed or emailed to you.

 No, that’s not allowed.
 So if you plan to be out of state, make sure your county has your new address on file.
 If you suspect the ballot went to your California address, contact your county registrar’s office as soon as possible.

 Yes.
 Under California law, whether you are unhoused, or in between residences for any reason, you can still use your last residence address.
 You can also use a business address, if that’s where you live.

 If you don’t have a specific street location to fill out on your voter registration card, you can provide the city, zip code and closest intersecting cross-streets.
 This may be a public camp or park.

 You must also provide a current mailing address where you can receive your voting materials, such as a P.O. box.
 The United States Postal Service offers general delivery mail services to customers with no fixed address and no identification.

 The safest bet is to get a new ballot.
-Take your ballot to your local polling place or voting center and request a replacement.
+Contact your county elections office, or take your ballot to your local polling place or voting center, when they open, and request a replacement.
 Remember to bring the old ballot – otherwise you won’t be able to vote in person.

 County election officials check the signatures on the return envelope against signatures on your voter registration card to make sure no one tries to improperly cast your ballot.
 It still remains confidential – the ballot is separated from the envelope before it is counted.